software-tools-books/js4ds/_en/capstone.md

 ```
 {: title="src/capstone/front/index.html"}

-- A main application in `app.js`
+The main application is in `app.js`.
-- Imports components to:
+It imports components to display summary statistics,
-  - Display summary statistics
+choose a range of years,
-  - Choose a range of years
+and display annual data.
-  - Display annual data
+There is not usually such a close coupling between API calls and components,
-- Not always such a close coupling between API calls and components...
+but it's not a bad place to start.
-- ...but not a bad place to start
+Note that we are using `import` because we're trying to be modern,
-- Note: using `import` because we're trying to be modern, even though the back end still needs `require`
+even though the back end still needs `require`.

 ```
 import React from 'react'